 The actual trial, which formally began (after certain delays, mostly legal in nature) on November 23, was equally marked by such ideological drama.
 While roughly 200 protesters picketed outside the Tacoma courthouse in support of the Seven, defendants and supporters alike inside the courtroom refused to stifle either their emotions or their political opinions.
 To add to the ideological weight of the legal proceedings, one of the Chicago defendants, David Dellinger, came to Tacoma in person to aid the Seattle defendants in making their case, but Judge Boldt denied a request by Lerner and Marshall to allow Dellinger to speak in the Tacoma courtroom towards that end.

 Eventually, on December 10, Boldt declared a mistrial, citing all the defendants for contempt of court.
-The contempt charges were settled out of court in 1972, and the Seattle Seven, save for Lerner, all served brief sentences in federal minimum security prison.
+The contempt charges were settled in court in 1972, and the Seattle Seven, save for Lerner, all served brief sentences in federal minimum security prison.

 As for the other aftermath, the SLF disbanded acrimoniously in 1971; Stern (b.
 1943) died in 1976 (reportedly of an accidental drug overdose); Justesen was arrested in 1977 in California by the FBI as part of an infiltration of the Weather Underground; and Lerner is currently editor of the progressive Jewish journal Tikkun.

 The Dude, meanwhile, likely remains in his own very stony kind of limbo.